 The smaller size and lower levels of liquidity in emerging markets, as well as other factors, may result in changes in the prices of Asian and emerging market securities that are more volatile than those of companies in more developed regions.
 This volatility can cause the price of a Fund's shares to go up or down dramatically.
-Because of this volatility, this Fund is better suited for long-term investors (typically five years or longer).
+Because of this volatility, a Fund may be better suited for long-term investors.
+If the value of a Fund's investments declines, the net asset value of the Fund will decline and investors may lose some or all of the value of their investments.